-✓ The product was shut down in accordance with section 10.2 "Longterm shutdown" on page 44.
+✓ The device has been shut down in accordance with the section 10.2 "Long-term shutdown".

 Storing the water sampling station correctly extends its service life.
 You should avoid negative influences such as extreme temperatures, high humidity, dust, chemicals, etc.

-Unscrew the from the wall holder and store them away.
+Unscrew the Water sampling station from the wall holder and store them away.